Building blocks of content modeling

 -

-Integer – You can create an Age or Street number field.
+Integer – Create an Age or Street number field.

 -

-Floating point number – You can create a Dollar amount or Interest rate field.
+Floating point number – Create a Dollar amount or Interest rate field.

-You can define the property type building blocks that suit your organization and application.
-Different content types can reuse a field, such as Age or Dollar amount, so you do not have to define it repeatedly.
+Define the property type building blocks that suit your organization and application.
+Different content types reuse a field, such as Age or Dollar amount; you do not need to define it repeatedly.

 Content types